yohasebe/monadic-chat-cli/README.md

 </p>

 > **Warning**
-> This software is *under active development*.
+> This software is ***under active development***.
 It may be unstable, and the latest version may behave slightly differently than this document.
 Also, specifications may change in the future.

+** Change Log**

+- [March 13, 2023] Text on the architecture of the `research` mode updated in accordance with Version 0.2.0

 ## Table of Contents